movor/laravel-custom-casts/README.md

 [![Stable](https://poser.pugx.org/movor/laravel-custom-casts/v/stable)](https://packagist.org/packages/movor/laravel-custom-casts)
 [![License](https://poser.pugx.org/movor/laravel-custom-casts/license)](https://packagist.org/packages/movor/laravel-custom-casts)

 By default, from version 5 Laravel supports attribute casting.
 If we define cast property on our model, Laravel will help us convert defined attributes to common data types.
-Currently supported cast types (Laravel 5.6) are: integer, real, float, double, string, boolean, object, array, collection,date, datetime and timestamp.
+Currently supported cast types (Laravel 5.6) are: `integer`, `real`, `float`, `double`, `string`, `boolean`, `object`, `array`, `collection`, `date`, `datetime` and `timestamp`.

-If those default cast types are not enough and you want to make your own, this Laravel package is here to help you accomplish that.
+If those default cast types are not enough and you want to make your own, this Laravel package is here to help.

 ---